AyushAryal/MusicMuse/README.md

 A naive implementation of autocorrelation that selects the first instance of periodicity, will always prefer higher octaves.
 Since higher frequencies show their periodic nature faster.
 This is also known as "octave-error" which is a common limitation of autocorrelation.
 This can be circumvented partly.
 We can switch to the frequency domain, and look at the frequency with highest intensity.
 Similarly, we can simply filter improbable notes which are too high to sing/play.
 It is also possible to not select the first instance of periodicity, but instead select the most probable one.

 ### Spectogram

 A spectogram is a 2D representation of a signal.
 It is a visual way of representing the signal strength, or “loudness”, of a signal over time at various frequencies present in a particular waveform.
 This is useful for audio analysis because this is a complete description of a signal which contains constituent frequencies at every time interval.

 The strength f(A) is represeted in decibels (dB) which is a standard logarithmic scale over amplitude (A).
 Humans also perceive strength of a audio signal logarithmically.

 $$ f(A) = 10 \cdot \log_{10}{A} $$

+PROGRESS

+Pitch Detection:
+upgraded from Auto correlation algorithm to pYIN algorithm.

+Chord progression:
+Data scrapping -> scraped UltimateGuitar webisite for 5k songs of varied genres.
+Preprocessing -> automated data clean up with custom scripting, data augumentation.
+Generate Chord2VecEmbeddings -> (Model learns music theory) Models implemented -> as part of the the learning process we implemented Vanilla Neural network, RNN and LSTM with accuracy of ..%, ..% and 81% accuracy.
+Currently researching on other models like Trasnformers and TCN.
+Decide on the final model after careful evaluation.

+Melody generation:
+Data -> downloaded midi data of over 10k songs spanning over half a decade of released popular songs. preprocessinh -> Active in this stage.
+Models -> Not implemented yet.

+UI:
+Basic web UI implemented using HTML, Javascript, css and Flask(plan to finish this after completion of the generation models)